alja/jsroot/eve7.md

 This code is at the experimental stage.

 #### Eve Elements
-In this release we support the following EVE elemets:
+In this release we support the following elemets:
   * REveTrack
   * REveLines
   * REvePointsSet